Suspected Object Matters: Rethinking Model's Prediction for One-stage Visual Grounding: Method

 \subsection{Prediction}

-Carrying more distinctive clues of referred object, the updated node features $\{\widetilde{v_{k}}\}_{k=1}^{K}$ together with the multi-modal features $M^{3},M^{4}$ and $M^{5}$ are aggregated and fed into a prediction head for grounding the referred object.
-Specifically, a typical prediction head first generates an output with the dimension of $h_{l}\times w_{l}\times 3\times 5$, where 3 is the number of anchors set at each grid and 5 is for several 5-D tuples like $(t_{x},t_{y},t_{h},t_{w},\textit{conf})$, where the first four values are the bounding box offsets relative to the pre-defined anchors and the last one is the confidence of including the referred object at this position.
+Carrying more distinctive clues of the referred object, the updated suspected object features $\{\widetilde{v_{k}}\}_{k=1}^{K}$ are scattered to the corresponding positions of multi-modal features $M^{3},M^{4}$ and $M^{5}$, and then fed into a prediction head for grounding the referred object.